 - Gift card

 Another handy thing that Capital One allows is setting up automatic redemption preferences.
 If you want to redeem your rewards at the same time each year—before the holidays, say, or a month before your birthday—you can do so.
-You can also set up cash rewards to be doled out automatically once you reach certain thresholds, either $25, $50, $100, $200, $500, or $1,500.
+You can also set up cash rewards to be doled out automatically once you reach certain thresholds: for example, $25, $50, $100, $200, $500, or $1,500.

 You can get the most out of this card in two specific ways.
-First, make sure you’re able to spend at least $2,600 per year (or $216.67 per month) with the card, because then you’ll earn enough cash back to offset the annual fee.
+First, make sure you’re able to spend at least $2,600 per year (about $217 per month) with the card, because then you’ll earn enough cash back to offset the $39 annual fee.
 Second, make sure you pay off your balance in full before the payment is due—that way, you won’t even have to worry about paying the high interest rate.

 Keep close tabs on your spending on a rewards card.
 It doesn’t make sense to make purchases to earn 1.5% cash back if you’re going to finance them with a double-digit APR.